AngeloGaeta1990/Password_generator/README.md

 - **Error Handling**: The tool handles contingencies gracefully.
 It will notify the user if the API connection fails or the password is not secure.
 The user has the option to regenerate a new password.

 - **User-Friendly Output**: Upon generating a secure password, the tool exports the results to a .csv file named "secure_password.csv."
-This file contains fields for the account (e.g., Netflix), a user identifier (user or user@mail.com), the generated password (e.g., mY_r8nd0m_pwd!), and a verification status indicating whether the password is secure or not.
+This file contains fields for the account (e.g., Netflix), a user identifier (user or [E-mail Address](user@mail.com)), the generated password (e.g., mY_r8nd0m_pwd!), and a verification status indicating whether the password is secure or not.

 - **Ultimate Privacy**: Rest assured that the generated .csv file remains completely confidential and is not accessible on Heroku or any online platform, ensuring user password data is for the user's eyes only.

 ---

 ## Future-Enhancements

 ---

 - Implement a system to assess password complexity.
 - Provide the option to input data via command line arguments rather than relying solely on a command prompt.
 - Integrate synchronization with Google Docs or OneDrive.

 ## Data model

 ---

 ### Classes

 I decided to use a Python object-oriented programming approach, and I've used the following classes and attributes:

 ### Account Class

 It represents an account for a service provider.